ethereum-attestation-service/eas-docs-site/docs/learn/faqs.md

  <details>
  <summary>How is EAS different from existing DIDs, verifiable credentials, and claim protocols?</summary>
-EAS is permissionless and composable, and does not pressupose anything.
+EAS is permissionless and composable, and does not presuppose anything.
 Existing DIDs, verifiable credentials, and claim protocols are attestations built for specific use cases and communities.
 EAS serves as the base registry for these attestation providers to help make the ecosystem more composable and interoperable.

 - EAS does not define which schemas are best for a specific use case.